Sign cricket

 Sign cricket (also called pub cricket) is a car game which is played in the United Kingdom and other countries with a sufficient number of suitably named pubs.
 Players score points by spotting pub signs: the score is equal to the total number of physical legs belonging to the people or animals in the pub's name.
 (For example, the King George would be worth two points.)

 Rules

 There are several variations of the rules.
 A basic version is described in the 1966 AA Book of the Road.
 Taking it in turns during a journey, one player bats.
 This means he looks for pubs which the car passes.
 When one is found he gets a run (point) for each physical leg possessed by the subject of the title of the pub.
 Thus "The Jolly Sailor", a biped, gets 2 points whilst "The White Horse", a quadruped, gets 4.
 If a pub's name is that of an object or concept with no legs, it scores no points.
-A player is not out if the pub name includes the word "arms" or "head" (e.g. "The King's Head", "The Baker's Arms"), and it is the next player's turn.
+A player is out if the pub name includes the word "arms" or "head" (e.g. "The King's Head", "The Baker's Arms"), and it is the next player's turn.
 The game ends at the end of the journey.
 The player with the highest score wins.